Kharagpur Assembly constituency

-Kharagpur Assembly constituency is an assembly constituency in Paschim Medinipur district in the Indian state of West Bengal.
+Kharagpur Assembly constituency (formerly Kharagpur Rural) is an assembly constituency in Paschim Medinipur district in the Indian state of West Bengal.

 Overview

 As per orders of the Delimitation Commission, No. 228 Kharagpur Assembly constituency is composed of the following: Kharagpur I community development block, and Banpura, Panchkhuri I, Panchkhuri II, Pathra and Shiromoni gram panchayats of Midnapore Sadar community development block.

 Kharagpur Assembly constituency is part of No. 34 Medinipur (Lok Sabha constituency).